msi-ris/Tutorials/rnaseq_cmd.md

 Note that the paths to the pipeline script and the samplesheet have been truncated in this webpage for readability.
 When you run the pipeline in the terminal, you will see the full path printed.

-By default these files are stored in scratch, which is cleaned during monthly maintenance.
-Be sure to save the files from your analysis before the maintenance cycle!

 You can verify that the jobs are submitted by issuing the `qstat -t` command.
 The `-t` expands the job array that we use to process samples in batches.